Eye Spy (Agents of S.H.I.E.L.D.): Music

 For the episode, McCreary composed a theme for the character of Akela Amador, a musical representation of her name with the notes arranged "so that the syllables in her name land with the right emphasis.
 The melody basically suggests that you sing along with her name [...]
 I also put two of the A's and the D in Akela Amador's name on those exact notes [...]
 Starting with this association with her name was a fun way to kickstart my creative process, and it also produced a malleable melody that could be adapted to my needs throughout the episode."
 The theme is initially used with low strings or brass to sound ominous, or even evil, but when she "reunites with Coulson for an emotional conversation, the strings repeat her theme in twisting, circular statements, adding angst and heartbreak."

 Release

 Broadcast

 "Eye Spy" was first aired in the United States on ABC on October 15, 2013, after first screening early at the New York Comic Con on October 12, 2013.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on October 18, 2013.
 It premiered on the Seven Network in Australia on October 16, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.